Production function estimation using subjective expectations data: Introduction

 Noting that a production function’s labor input parameter is unidentified using the LP methodology under plausible assumptions, \citet{ackerberg_identification_2015} (ACF) outline a refinement on timing assumptions and proxy variable arguments to address this.
-Unlike LP, who rely on a material input demand function conditioned solely on capital, ACF propose controlling for unobserved productivity by inverting a material input demand function conditioned on labor as well as capital and then recovering both input elasticities in a second estimation stage. \citet{gandhi_identification_2020} (GNR) show that this suite of estimators may fail to identify the parameters of a ‘gross output’ production functions (i.e. one that includes materials as an input), and propose an alternative estimation strategy based on the implications of price-taking firms’ optimality conditions. \citet{bond_adjustment_2005} provide yet another alternative estimator, showing that in the presence of adjustment costs on all inputs the parameters of a Cobb-Douglas production function can be recovered by using lagged levels of inputs as instruments for current levels.
+Unlike LP, who rely on a material input demand function conditioned solely on capital, ACF propose controlling for unobserved productivity by inverting a material input demand function conditioned on labor as well as capital and then recovering both input elasticities in a second estimation stage. \citet{gandhi_identification_2020} (GNR) propose an alternative estimation strategy based on the implications of price-taking firms’ optimality conditions. \citet{bond_adjustment_2005} provide another estimator, showing that in the presence of adjustment costs on all inputs the parameters of a Cobb-Douglas production function can be recovered by using lagged levels of inputs as instruments.
 This approach incorporates aspects of both the dynamic panel literature -- in using lags as instruments and specifying the productivity process -- and the proxy variable approach -- by relying on the implications of optimal firm input decisions to yield identification.
-However, simulation results show that their proposed method is sensitive to the form and magnitude of adjustment costs which, combined with the relatively numerous assumptions they require, may explain why it has not been widely deployed.
+However, simulation results show that their proposed method is sensitive to the form and magnitude of adjustment costs, which may explain why it has not been widely deployed.
 More in-depth reviews of alternative production function estimation strategies are provided in \citet{ackerberg_chapter_2007} and \citet{de_loecker_industrial_2021}.